When you need a new pair of shoes, how do you choose which pair to wear?

 By exposing candidates who fit the bill and the profile to real people and real work at your company, you allow these candidates to experience fit (or not) with your open job.
 Though this will add some time to your screening process, it will make for better-fit hires who will be retained for much longer than hires who are a so-so fit.

-The fit has to be right.
+Hiring for fit is really important.
 Just like a pair of flashy, uncomfortable shoes, a highly talented hire won’t be able to take you very far if they aren’t the right fit for the job.
-On the other hand, wearing the most comfortable running shoes are still going to look quite silly at a formal even.
 It’s all about knowing what you need, and finding a hire who truly wants to be the answer to your problems.
 At the same time, you should consider what your top choice for the job needs in order to experience fit with your company and the position they’re applying for.

-You can’t fake fit, for long, and, if you don’t have fit as one of your main hiring criteria, you’re going to keep making miss-fit hires.
+You can’t fake fit – at least not for long, and if you’re not hiring for fit as one of your main hiring criteria, you’re going to keep making miss-fit hires.